Qildeli/commerce/README.md

 ## Development Status

-🚧 **Please note: This project is currently under development.** We're working on adding more features and enhancements.
+🚧 **Please note: This project is currently under development.** I'm working on adding more features and enhancements.